Akash1996GitHub/Akash1996GitHub/README.md

 - 👋 Hi, I’m @Akash1996GitHub
-- 👀 I’m interested in Front End Development
+- 👀 I’m interested in Web Development mainly in Front End area.
 - 🌱 I’m currently learning Css Framework, JS Frameworks.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on/with IT companies/projects.
-- 📫 How to reach me Mainly through/in linkedin profile with same name.
+- 📫 How to reach me Mostly through/in linkedin profile with same name or so.

 <!---
 Akash1996GitHub/Akash1996GitHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.